desmarais-patrick/amnesic-timesheet/docs/01-04-req-functional.md

   1. Patrick adjusts one of the values to reach satisfying end time.
   1. System computes adjusted end time.

+📒 F.2.
+Plan activities

+- *Actor(s)*: Patrick
+- *Scope*: 🎞 planning, 🛋 breaks
+- *Priority*: High
+- *Assumptions*: Patrick plans for one or more work activities during the day.
+- *Preconditions*: Reference times have been submitted.
+See **F.1**.
+- *Postconditions*:
+  - Time periods have been (un)assigned new activities.
+  - Break is recorded, if the activity is marked as break.
+- *Trigger*: Patrick plans his work activities and breaks within time references.
+- *Main success scenario*:
+  1. Patrick enters short description (only once for contiguous time periods) of the planned activity, at the start of contiguous time periods (blocks).
+  1. Patrick marks time periods considered as breaks.
+- *Alternative scenario*:
+  - Patrick changes plan during the day.
+- *Extra*: Special descriptions may be entered as comments with leading "//".

 📒 F.3.
 Log activity

 - *Actor(s)*: Patrick
 - *Scope*: 📝 logging, 🛋 breaks, 🗄 report, 🎞 planning
 - *Priority*: High
 - *Assumptions*: Patrick performs one or more work activities.
+- *Preconditions*:
-- *Preconditions*: Reference times have been submitted.
+  - Reference times have been submitted.
+See **F.1**.
+  - Activities have been planned.
+See **F.2**.
 - *Postconditions*:
+  - Activity has been confirmed and marked as completed or break.
+  - Activity description change is recorded.
+- *Trigger*: Patrick completes one or many time periods and wants to log his time on one or more activities or break periods.
+- *Main success scenario*:
+  1. Patrick enters short description (only once for contiguous time periods) of the activity performed, at the start of the time period, if different from planning.
+  1. Patrick marks the activity as completed for relevant time periods, from start time period to current time, and interface shows recorded activity (for example when reflecting a repeated activity over many time periods).
+  1. Patrick marks time periods considered as breaks, if any.
+- *Alternative scenario*:
-  - Time period has been (un)assigned a new activity and marked as completed.
+  - Time period has been (un)assigned a new activity.
-  - A new activity appears in the summary, if it didn't already exist, or an activity disappears if it was replaced or removed, and activity total times have been adjusted.
-  - The total time accounts for activity change (increase if marked as completed or unmarked as break, decrease if unmarked or newly marked as break).
+  - Patrick adjusts one or more time periods by modifying existing description, (un)marking as complete, (un)marking as break.
+- *Extra*: Special descriptions may be entered as comments with leading "//".

+📒 F.4.
+Review activities

+- *Actor(s)*: Patrick
+- *Scope*: 🗄 report, 🛋 breaks
+- *Priority*: High
+- *Assumptions*: Patrick performs one or more work activities.
+- *Preconditions*:
+  - Reference times have been submitted.
+See **F.1**.
+  - Activities have been planned.
+See **F.2**.
+  - Work and breaks have been logged.
+See **F.3**.
+- *Postconditions*:
+  - Activities appears in the summary.
+    - Original activities account in planned times.
+    - Confirmed and completed activities account in log times.
   - Break is recorded, if the activity is marked as break.
+  - Activity changes during the day are reflected in the summary.
+    - If an activity didn't already exist, it is logged separately.
+    - If an activity disappears and doesn't appear anywhere else, it is removed.
+    - The activity total time reflects number of time periods it appears in.
+  - The total time accounts for activity and breaks.
-- *Trigger*: Patrick completes one or many time periods and wants to log his time.
+- *Trigger*: Patrick wants to review his planning or activity log.
 - *Main success scenario*:
-  1. Patrick enters short description (only once for contiguous time periods) of the activity performed, at the start of the time period.
-  1. Patrick marks the activity as completed for relevant time periods, from start time period to current time.
-  1. Patrick marks time periods considered as breaks.
+  1. Patrick navigates to summary section.
   1. System computes the live summary of time accumulated by activity and the sum of all of them, taking into account breaks.
 - *Alternative scenario*:
-  - Patrick adjusts one or more time periods by modifying existing description, (un)marking as complete, (un)marking as break.
+  - Patrick hasn't entered any activity.
+  - Patrick resets activities.
+See **F.5**.
+- *Extra*: Comments with leading "//" do not count as activities.

+📒 F.5.
+Reset timesheet

+- *Actor(s)*: Patrick
+- *Scope*: 🏎 Main
+- *Priority*: Essential
-  - Patrick enters more than one description. <sub>💡 Use "//" as a comment for special descriptions that don't count as new activity.</sub>
+- *Assumptions*: Patrick uses the system more than one day.
-  - Patrick enters an activity without marking as complete, to indicate a planned activity.
+- *Preconditions*: (None)
+- *Postconditions*: Patrick is ready to start logging times for today.
+- *Trigger*: Patrick starts a new day at work.
+- *Main success scenario*:
+  1. When Patrick opens the system at the beginning of the day, they see the last entry.
+  1. Patrick resets the timesheet day.
+  1. System forgets the last entry and displays a fresh timesheet.
+- *Alternative scenario*:
+  - If Patrick didn't record his time report for the previous day, then Patrick opens the report and copies the information to the other system.

 ---